Why Website Usability Is Essential to UX Design

-Most likely you have encountered websites that were informational, but diffiult to navigate or even explore.
+Most likely you have encountered websites that were informational, but difficult to navigate or even explore.
 This type of site is commonly built by the business owner with only their own business in mind.
 The site is simply designed to deliver information about the business, and the product or service it provides.
-This provides knowledge but no actual engagement, excitement or use to the intended audience.
-And frequently it does not consider functional aspects such as page speed, information flow and functionality.
+This provides knowledge but no actual engagement, excitement, or use to the intended audience.
+And frequently it does not consider functional aspects such as page speed, information flow, and functionality.

 Enter User Experience Design

 This is where UX design comes in.
-With a clear focus on the target or end user, user experience design determines your audience’s needs and how they expect your website to look, feel and function.
-UX design elements go far beyond the visual design.
+With a clear focus on the target or end-user, user experience design determines your audience’s needs and how they expect your website to look, feel, and function.
+UX design elements go far beyond visual design.